svsvenu/svsvenu.github.io/_posts/2015-8-10-Webmethods on Docker.md

 docker build -q --rm -t svsvenu/wmbase .

 ```

-The options explained below
-	-q->

 ###Step 4 - Start the docker image

 Start the docker image that you just build by running the following command.
-You would need the tail command at the end or else docker will
-shut down the image as the main process has terminated.
-Appending the tail command keeps the process running and hence the container up

 ```

 docker run -d -P svsvenu/wmbase tail -f /dev/null

 ```

+You would need the tail command at the end or else docker will shut down the image as the main process has terminated.
-If Everything went well you should see the container running, we could validate it by running the following
+Appending the tail command keeps the process running and hence the container up.
+If Everything went well you should see the
+container running, we could validate it by running the following

 ```

 docker ps

 ```
-###Step 5 - SSH into the docker container
+###Step 5 - Bash into the docker container

 We will now get into the container and finish our installation, i.e run the installer inside the container.
 To get into the container
 run the following command